g4jc/https-always/docs/en_US/development.md

 Before submitting your change, you should test it in Firefox and/or Chrome, as applicable.
 You can build the latest version of the extension and run it in a standalone Firefox profile using:

     bash ./test.sh --justrun

-Similarly, to build and run in a standalone Chromium profile, run:

-    bash ./run-chromium.sh

 You should thoroughly test your changes on the target site: Navigate to as wide a variety of pages as you can find.
 Try to comment or log in if applicable.
 Make sure everything still works properly.